apache/gobblin/gobblin-docs/user-guide/Building-Gobblin.md

 ### Exclude Hive Dependencies from `gobblin-dist.tar.gz`

-Add the option `-PexcludeHiveDeps` to exclude all Hadoop libraries from `gobblin-dist.tar.gz`.
+Add the option `-PexcludeHiveDeps` to exclude all Hive libraries from `gobblin-dist.tar.gz`.

 # Custom Gradle Tasks